Discovery Adventure Liveaboard Dive Trips

-The park is under the strict protection of armed rangers all year round to preserve the beauty of this underwater world.
+The park is under the strict protection of rangers all year round to preserve the beauty of this underwater world.
 As a result, visitors have the privilege of seeing the spectacular reefs and marine life like manta rays, turtles, schools of fish, and whale sharks.

 Sponges bigger than you’ve seen anywhere else, giant sea fans, and beautiful soft corals make the walls look like underwater gardens.

 Exploring Shark Airport is one of the most exciting highlights of this cruise.
 This reef edge contains coral bommies and sandy patches where white tip sharks are usually found lying on the sand, resembling parked airplanes at an airport.
 Schools of snappers and surgeonfish can also be spotted in the reef top.

 Book The Ultimate Liveaboard Dive Vacation Aboard The Discovery Adventure Liveaboard with The Ultimate Dive Travel Agency

 Tubbataha Reef is a UNESCO World Heritage Site and only accessible by liveaboard three months out of the year.
 These pristine reefs, located 100 miles offshore in the Sula Sea, are protected by rangers year round and made up of North and South Atolls and Jessie Beazley Reef.
 Divers can experience wonderful visibility and some of the best diving the Philippines has to offer from March until June each year.

 Tubbataha Reefs Natural Park is home to no less than 573 species of fish, 373 species of corals, 11 species of sharks, 12 species of dolphins and whales, nestling hawksbill and green sea turtles.